 He spent his final years in the German town of Meersburg, still close to Lake Constance.

-Franz Mesmer died, aged 80, of a stroke on March 5, 1815 in Meersburg.
+Franz Mesmer died, age 80, of a stroke on March 5, 1815 in Meersburg.
 He was buried in the town’s graveyard, overlooking Lake Constance.

-He died three decades before science formally explained the hypnotic successes he had enjoyed in Vienna and Paris.
+He died three decades before science formally explained his hypnotic successes in Vienna and Paris.

 Author of this page: The Doc